developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 Values are returned to the caller in RhoElements via Events.
 Most modules contain events and those returned from this module are given below along with the event parameters.
 Events can cause a navigation to a new URL or a JavaScript function on the page to be invoked.
 Each event will in most cases have a number of parameters associated with it which will either be strings or JavaScript arrays.
 Event parameters can be accessed either directly or via JSON objects.

 ### enumRFIDEvent
-Enumerates the RFID readers present on the device (normally limited to one) along with their respective capabilities. **On Android devices, return values are labeled "ID, Name and Address**."
+Enumerates the RFID readers present on the device (normally limited to one) along with their respective capabilities. **On Android devices, return values are labeled "ID, Name and Address."
+Android returns only ReaderID, ReaderName and ReaderAddress properties**.

 <table class="facelift" style="width:100%" border="1" padding="5px"> <col width="3%" /><col width="20%" /><col width="77%" />
 	<tr bgcolor="#dce8ef">
 		<th class="tableHeading">ID</th>